 I have been on Twitter for several years now, but I have never fully jumped in.
 I have purchased Tweetbot, and that has helped me enjoy consuming Twitter, but I still want to do a better job of contributing.

-I recently had the good fortune to attend the 2019 Educator Summit in Philadelphia, I wanted to jumpstart my use of Twitter by live tweeting this conference.
-In an effort to do it right, I wanted to make sure I was using the correct hashtag for the event.
+I recently had the good fortune to attend the 2019 Educator Summit in Philadelphia; I wanted to jumpstart my use of Twitter by live tweeting this conference.
+To do it right, I wanted to make sure I was using the correct hashtag for the event.
 Being me, I wanted to make sure I had an automated way to get the hashtag perfectly right every time.

 I looked to the very cool iOS/macOS app Drafts for a solution.

 The most powerful part of Drafts are the actions (currently only for iOS but soon coming to macOS).
 Built into Drafts is an action that allows you to post to Twitter from Drafts.
 This means you can post to Twitter without being distracted by your feed or any other notifications in the Twitter app.

 Taking this action a step further, you can modify it to add text (e.g., specific hashtags) to the beginning or end of any tweet you send using this action.
 You can follow the steps in the screenshots below see how I modified this action for the #EdSummit2019.

 - Open the Action Drawer by swiping from the right edge of the screen.

 - Drag from left to right on the “Tweet” action to access the edit menu.

 - Tap on the field that says “1 step (Twitter)”.

 - Tap on the field that says Twitter.